strangerstudios/pmpro-add-paypal-express/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-add-paypal-express/issues

 == Changelog ==
+= .5.1 =
+* ENHANCEMENT: Added stylesheet to improve the layout of the frontend checkout form.
+* ENHANCEMENT: Improved setup instructions.

 = .5 =
 * BUG: Fixed bug where the Choose Payment Method box would disappear after submitting.
 * BUG/ENHANCEMENT: Updated to better support using this addon along with the Pay by Check addon.
 Make sure both are up to date.